 It’s November already!
 You know what that means?
 Thanksgiving recipes showing up everywhere.
 I thought I’d share a few of my family favorite Thanksgiving recipes in the next few weeks.
 So let’s start with the big guy, the turkey.
 My favorite way to cook our Thanksgiving turkey is brined and cooked on the rotisserie.
 This Ancho Chile Brined Turkey is outstanding and cooking it on the grill makes it the best turkey ever!

 I use to roast my turkey in the oven like most people do.
-Then several years ago my husband and I decided to have a turkey cook-off.
-He wanted to cook the turkey on the grill (rotisserie) and I wanted to brine it.
+Then several years ago I decided to have a turkey cook-off.
+A turkey cooked on the grill (rotisserie) vs. a brined and baked one.
 Since this was an expirement we made two turkeys and had everyone vote for their favorite.
 The result: everyone loved the grilled turkey flavor, but thought the brined turkey was much juicier.
 So guess what we did the following year?
 Yup, brined it first, then grilled it!
 Superb!
-And that’s how we’ve been cooking our Thanksgiving turkey ever since.

 - 1 turkey